brookingcharlie/shokunin-ascii-clock/README.md

 You can install this on a Mac using `brew install ghc`.
 For non-Mac systems, follow instructions on its website.

+## Generalised script

+See [ShokuninGeneralised.hs](ShokuninGeneralised.hs) for a generalised script that draws clockfaces of various dimensions according to horizontal/vertical radius and scaling parameters.

 ## Explanation of trigonometry

 As a completely unnecessary stunt, the solution relies on two trigonometric